 • China has banned crypto trading and exchanges, meaning that tax implications primarily apply to crypto-related businesses rather than individuals, further discouraging crypto use domestically.

-• Canada classifies crypto as a commodity for tax purposes, with taxable events on crypto trades and capital gains but no consumption tax applied to crypto transactions.
+• Canada classifies crypto as a commodity for tax purposes, with taxable events on crypto trades and capital gains, but no consumption tax is applied to crypto transactions.

 Taxation of Cryptocurrency Transactions Globally